croked91/counter/README.md

 # Just a counter

 with couple settings: minValue and maxValue.
 The counter is verify next conditions: values must be >= 0 and maxValue can't be equals to minValue.
-If the values don't meet the conditions counter is would be disable.
+If the values don't meet the conditions counter would be disable.

 ## Available Scripts